 A molar pregnancy occurs when the fertilisation of the egg by the sperm goes wrong and leads to the growth of abnormal cells or clusters of water filled sacs inside the womb.
+There are different surgical options available to remove a molar pregnancy.

 Surgery for molar pregnancy